Chapter 4:

 The review questions are linked to the last section of multi-part chapters.

 English speakers tend to emphasize penultimate syllables, that is, they would naturally gravitate toward saying "Yeh-HO-wah" or "Yeh-HOO-wa".
-But the accent, if any, is on the 'ah', not the 'ho' or 'hu'.
+But the accent, if any, is on the first syllable, not the 'ho' or 'hoo'.
 To overcome this tendency, we suggest (for English) the spelling Yehwa, with the "h" pronounced: "Yeh·hwa".

 Most scholars advocate Yahweh as the correct original Name.
 With that spelling, according to American English pronunciation rules, it would be vocalized YA-weh ("-eh" as in let, set, met), accented on the first syllable.
 Yet some say that the correct pronunciation of Yahweh is "Ya-HWAY", with the H sounded, the transition between "H" and "W" producing a brief indefinite vowel sound, and the accent on the last syllable, and the "-ay" is as in say, bay, may.
 A better spelling then would be Yahwé.
 They do not explain why they prefer to spell it in a way sure to be mispronounced by the majority of the world's population.